-A USB audio mixer is different than a normal audio mixer because they have an audio interface built in.
-Typically (on small audio mixers) this audio interface will only send the final (stereo) mix to the computer.
+A USB audio mixer is different from a normal audio mixer because they have an audio interface built-in.
+Typically (on small audio mixers), this audio interface will only send the final (stereo) mix to the computer.
 So you can have several microphones and instruments mixed into your computer.

 A USB Audio mixer is more common for:

 - Live Streaming

 - Hybrid Events (Broadcasting a live event online).

 Some common USB Audio Mixers Include:

 XLR To Computer Topics / Chapters